ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 Follow these steps to create an instance with a new Block Storage volume.

 1. In [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation Menu** icon![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute > Virtual server instances**.
 1. Click **New instance** and complete the required fields.
-For information about these required fields, see _Table 1 - Instance provisioning selections_ in [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).
+For more information about these required fields, see _Table 1 - Instance provisioning selections_ in [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).
 1. In the **Boot volume** section, the default mode of encryption is _Provider managed_ encryption.
 To specify customer-managed encryption, click the pencil icon in the boot volume row.
 On the **Edit boot volume** page, update the fields in the **Encryption** section.
    | Field | Value |
    | ----- | ----- |